yduan13/NGIAB-CloudInfra/README.md

     - On *Windows*:
         - [Install Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/#install-docker-desktop-on-windows)
         - Once docker is installed, start Docker Destop.
-        - Open powershell -> right click and `Run as an Administrator`
+        - Open Powershell -> right click and `Run as an Administrator`
         - Type `docker ps -a` to make sure docker is working.

     - On *Mac*: